sripberger/gene-lib/README.md

 });

 console.log(result);
+/*
-// {
+{
+	generationCount: Number of generations that were run.
-// 	best: {
+	best: {
-// 		fitness: Highest fitness produced by the GA,
+		fitness: Highest fitness produced by the GA,
-// 		chromosome: Best MyChromosome instance produced by the GA
+		chromosome: Best MyChromosome instance produced by the GA },
-// 	},
-// 	individuals: [
+	individuals: [
-// 		Array of all individuals in final generation, each with the same
-// 		properties as `best` above.
+		Array of all individuals in final generation, each with the same properties as `best` above.
-// 	]
+	]
-// }
+}
+*/
 ```